- 1. Add your contact information to the header

 As the treasurer of my university’s marketing club, I managed budgets and organized fundraising events, skills that align with BrightStar’s focus on financial responsibility and event coordination.

-Show how you’ve taken on new challenges before, whether it’s mastering a subject in school, learning a new tool, or stepping into a leadership role, and express your eagerness to do the same in this job:
+Show how you’ve taken on new challenges before by mastering a subject in school, learning a new tool, or stepping into a leadership role, and express your eagerness to do the same in this job:

 During my final year of college, I took on an independent research project that required me to learn data analysis tools like Excel and Tableau.
 I quickly adapted, and my findings were later presented at a student conference—an experience that reinforced my ability to learn new skills and apply them effectively.

-A strong closing leaves a lasting impression and reinforces your enthusiasm for the role.
+A confident closing leaves a lasting impression and reinforces your enthusiasm for the role.
 End your cover letter with a confident, enthusiastic closing statement that encourages the employer to take the next step.

-Express gratitude for their time and consideration, and indicate your interest in an interview to further discuss your qualifications:
+Express gratitude for their time and consideration, and indicate your interest in an interview to further discuss your qualifications.
+For example:

 I truly appreciate your time and consideration.
 I hope to have the chance to discuss my experience in customer service and relationship management further and explore how I can contribute to your team.